rarepearlgirl/myMovies-ng-cli/README.md

 ## Live Demo
 - [demo](https://rarepearlgirl.github.io/myMovies-ng-cli/movies)

+## Views

+### Main View
+  - Returns a list of movies to the user
+  - Displays director and genre details, and synopsis of each movie

+### Profile
+  - Displays user registration details
+  - Allows users to update their info (username, email, date of birth)
+  - Allows existing users to deregister
+  - Displays favorite movies
+  - Allows users to remove a movie from their list of favorites

+### Welcome View
+  - Allows users to  log in or signup

 ## Project Highlights
 - **One-Page Layout**: The application follows a one-page layout, providing a seamless and intuitive user experience.
 - **Google Material Design**: Leveraging Angular Material for a visually appealing and responsive design.